Get FREE Multi-Trip Travel Insurance with every healthcare policy - Get a quote

 Ease your hay fever symptoms this allergy season

-Did you know that hay fever is one of the most common allergies and affects around 13 million people in the UK alone?
+Did you know, hay fever is one of the most common seasonal allergies and affects around 13 million people in the UK alone?
 Early spring and summer are usually the times of year that hay fever is at its worst, mainly because of the warm and humid weather, and it’s when the pollen count reaches its highest during the year.

 What is hay fever?